plotly/documentation/README.md

 * name [required]
  * a human-readable name that will show up for the example
+* description [optional]
+ * a human-redable text description that will accompany the plot
 * languages [required]
  * the languages that the example should support
  * if using a ‘script.ext’ file, you may leave `"languages": []` (blank) as they’re inferred